houtoto13579/hyper-cook/README.md

-## Hyper Cook
+# Hyper Cook
+a faster way for you to organize your refrigerator as well as delectable cuisine(I guess)

-# Currently supported action:
+## Currently supported action:
 1. Add Ingredient with the expired date
-2. get recipe on the right side
+2. Get recipe with your chosen food on the right side
-3. future function:
+3. Delete Ingredient
+4. Future Function:

-* Login in and server
+* Login in and user refrigerator server
-* Chatbot
+* Chatbot->LUIS to do command

+## License

+hyper-cook is released under the MIT license.